Electric Utility System Operations

 Any electric utility industry employee (utility or vendor) whose job performance will benefit from a basic understanding of the operations side of the utility business, including engineering, operations, safety, purchasing, information technology, regulatory and rates, customer service, public relations, legal, accounting, utility commissioners, and board members.

-In addition to the above, the course will cover:
+In addition to the above, the course will also cover:

 Demand and load curves